nus-cs2103-AY2122S1/ip/docs/README.md

 ### Saving the Data

 The data are automatically saved in the hard disk after any command that changes the data has been executed.
 There is no need for users to save manually.
-The data are saved as a TXT file `/data/dukeFile.txt`.
+The data are saved as a TXT file `[JAR file location]/data/dukeFile.txt`.

 ## Usage